 In addition to emails, several businesses have adopted the use of enterprise file sharing and synchronization (EFSS) solutions such as Dropbox to provide their workers with the capacity to manage and share their documents.
 While this may be enough for small businesses, it is far from ideal for medium to large-sized corporations.

-Using emails to manage the document collaboration process has a number of drawbacks, including the danger of losing track of what was shared, commented on, and the proper document version to review, as well as the security risk of having the document distributed to unauthorized individuals.
+Using emails has a number of drawbacks, including the danger of losing track of what was shared, commented on, and the proper document version to review, as well as the security risk of having the document distributed to unauthorized individuals.

 Check the below article for the best document collaboration tools available in the market.